nashcontrol/buildsecurity.dev/content/posts/2021-08-14-no-ssl/index.md

 I started by researching which tools are available today that can be quickly introduced as another step in the scanning pipeline.
 I stumbled upon the collection of [dynamic security related helpers](https://github.com/vwt-digital/sec-helpers) by the Digital Ambition team of VolkerWessels Telecom, specifically the [nossl validation test](https://github.com/vwt-digital/sec-helpers/blob/develop/sec_helpers/no_ssl/__init__.py).
 I quickly came to realize that if I wanted to detect servers supporting SSLv3, I need to have my OpenSSL version with SSLv3 enabled, which means I may need to build my own OpenSSL binary on the fly (as a pipeline step) or packed in a container, and then run the TLS/SSL scanner inside the container.

-I was passionate about soloving this problem and presenting a simple and elegent solution, one where I could even practice writing some GO code (wanted to do that for a while), while deliving a tool that is easily installed, lightly designed and delivers fast results.
+I was passionate about solving this problem and presenting a simple and elegent solution, one where I could even practice writing some GO code (wanted to do that for a while), while deliving a tool that is easily installed, lightly designed and delivers fast results.

 **I cheated.**